EyadEhab/EuiBuddy-ChatBot/README.md

 - **Results Guidance**: Portal access, discrepancy procedures, transcript requests

 All factual responses include a disclaimer: "(Double-check the official EUI pages; details may change.)"

-## Limitations

-- **No External Dependencies**: Uses only standard Scala library as per requirements
-- **Rule-Based**: Uses pattern matching rather than machine learning for intent classification
-- **Hard-Coded Knowledge**: Information is static and embedded in the code
-- **CLI Only**: Command-line interface only (no GUI)
-- **English Only**: Primarily English language support

-## Future Enhancements

-- Arabic language support for keywords
-- More sophisticated natural language processing
-- Integration with external APIs for real-time information
-- Web-based interface
-- Persistent conversation history
-- Machine learning-based intent classification

-## License

-This project is developed as part of the CS219 Advanced Programming course at EUI.

-## Author

-**Manus AI** - CS219 Chatbot Project Implementation